LIRA, a pioneer in astrophysics and instrumentation, pushes back the frontiers of knowledge

 Laboratory for Instrumentation and Research in Astrophysics

-Séminaires du pôle Étoiles et Galaxies Revealing mixed modes in compressible hydrodynamical simulations of red giant stars
+Séminaires du pôle Étoiles et Galaxies Asteroseismology, the study of stellar...

 News